PauloMigAlmeida/mountpoint-sqs/README.md

 Mountpoint-SQS is a simple and lightweight filesystem that exposes Amazon Simple Queue Service (SQS) as if it were a filesystem, adhering to the Unix philosophy of "everything is a file".
-This allows you to interact with SQS queues using familiar file system operations such as reading, writing, and listing files.
+This allows you to interact with SQS queues using familiar file system CLI utilities for reading, writing, and listing files.

 ## Features